-- 1. In order to receive High School credit, the student must pass with a 60% or above in Algebra 1, English 1, Geometry, Spanish I, Spanish 2, New Mexico History (7th Grade) or General Computer Applications. - 2.
-In order to receive high school credit teacher must have a secondary certification in content area. - 3.
-A common assessment mid-term and a common assessment end of course exam will be administered for all high school credit courses.
+1. In order to receive High School credit; the student must pass with a 60% or above for Algebra 1, English 1, Geometry, Spanish I.

-4. Final exams will be kept for 5 years at the high school/or until cohort graduates.
-(The original of the final and answer document.)?
+Note: A mid-term and a final exam will be administered for all high school credit courses.
+Results will be sent to the High School.

-STUDENTS MAY NOT TAKE THESE COURSES AGAIN AT THE HIGH SCHOOL IF THEY HAVE ALREADY PASSED THEM AT THE MIDDLE SCHOOL LEVEL (As per 6.30.2 NMAC- "A student cannot take the same course twice for credit.")
+STUDENTS MAY NOT TAKE THESE COURSES AGAIN AT THE HIGH SCHOOL LEVEL IF THEY HAVE ALREADY PASSED THEM AT THE MIDDLE SCHOOL LEVEL (As per NMAC 6.29.1.9 J (9), "A student cannot take the same course twice for credit.")

-Notice of Credit for these courses will be transmitted by an official list of student names and final grades from the middle school and sent to the corresponding High School Principal and Counseling Department no later than June 1st.
-Final grades for high school credit classes will be transcribed, by the middle school data clerk, on students transcript prior to rollover to high school.
+Notice of Credit for these courses will be transmitted by an official letter/transcript from the middle school and sent to the Office of Superintendent, and the corresponding High School Principal and Counseling Department Chair.